Origins:

 Method

 1.Make the curry.
 Heat the oil in a pan and fry the onion, garlic and chilli until the onions are soft but not brown.
 Add the lamb and brown.
 Add the spices and cook for 3 minutes.
-Cover with water and simmer until the lamb is tender. (at least an hour).
-2.To make the roti dough, combine all the
+Cover with water and simmer until the lamb is tender.

 ingredients (apart from the extra oil) until the mixture starts to come away from the sides of the bowl.
 Turn out the mixture and knead until soft, adding flour or water to get a smooth, but not sticky, dough.
 Rest for half an hour.